 This week I'm introducing a new indicator I developed a few days ago and have shown in the various trading rooms; the Volume MACD.
 What is the Volume MACD?

-Before I introduce the Volume MACD, let’s take a minute to review what the MACD is and how it works.
+Before I introduce this indicator, let’s take a minute to review what the MACD is and how it works.
 The MACD is a multipurpose study that shows changes in direction, strength, momentum and duration of a trend in price.
 This new MACD does all of that but with volume!

 The MACD is an unbounded oscillator calculated from price data.
 As a result, we need to look at where this data comes from.
 There are three series of price data used to develop the MACD.